arjunkalburgi/2022/src/routes/writing/2019-04-16_theradlist-vue.md

 title: Viewing Vue with TheRadList
 description: >-
-  Learning Vue.js by updating one of my more simpler projects, TheRadList, the Edmonton restaurant webapp that restores the excitement of…
+  Learning Vue.js by updating one of my more simpler projects, TheRadList, the Edmonton restaurant webapp that restores the excitement of finding a place to grub.
 date: '2019-04-16'
 categories: []
 keywords: []